Reason Why Ruby Is Red and Sapphire Yellow?

-Crystalline form of Al2O3 (aluminum oxide) is called Corundum.
-It is found in many colors and shades, every shade may be named differently in different languages, in English deep red corundum (aluminum oxide) crystal is known as ruby and every other shades are known as sapphire, but both terms have single name in Arabic that is Yakut.
+The crystalline form of Al2O3 (aluminum oxide) is called Corundum.
+It is found in many colors and shades, every shade may be named differently in different languages, in English deep red corundum (aluminum oxide) crystal is known as ruby and every other shade is known as sapphire, but both terms have a single name in Arabic that is Yaqut.

-Most beautiful and expensive sapphire of blue hue and tones indicate the presence of iron and Titanium ions, Fe2+ and Ti4+,, but in only 0.01% quantity.
+- The most beautiful and expensive sapphire of blue hue and tones indicate the presence of only 0.01% iron and Titanium ions.

-If only iron atoms are present then stone is seen very pale yellow or green in color.
+- If only iron atoms are present then stone is very pale yellow or green in color.

-Above information is all related to ruby and sapphire which are known as Yakut in Arabic on the other hand a precious stone known as emerald in English and Zamarrud in Arabic is green in color.
+The above information is all related to ruby and sapphire which are known as Yakut in Arabic.
+Other precious stone known as emerald in English and Zamarrud in Arabic is green in color.
 The crystal of emerald is Beryl: beryllium aluminum silicate (Be2Al2Si6Ol8) and the green color is formed with the impurity of chromium.
-Now the amazing thing is that chromium as impurity in colorless Corundum (Al2O3) makes red ruby and the same element in colorless beryl (Be2Al2Si6Ol8) makes out green emerald.
+Now the amazing thing is that chromium as an impurity in colorless Corundum (Al2O3) makes red ruby and the same element in colorless beryl (Be2Al2Si6Ol8) makes out green emerald.

-the reason of this phenomena is a little bit related to deeper knowledge of electrons' energy level and ligand field explained below in the graphs, or simply you can say it nature's creativity.
+This difference of color by the same element is related to electrons' energy level and ligand field explained below in the graphs.